HenraL/install_pip/README.md

-# How_to_install_Open_Dyslexia
+# Install_pip
- This rep contains a webpage I've created to help and guide people in the installation of the fonts Open Dyslexia for dyslexic people.
-This Webpage also gives you a few types and advices on what to and not use when writing text for dyslexic people.
+ This git contains a certain amount of important files that are necessary for the program to function correctly.
+In order for the program to find it files, please place the content of this git int the same folder.